harrigan/curve-docs/docs/dao-fees.rst

     Adds liquidity to 3pool and transfers the received 3CRV to the fee distributor.

     This is the final function to be called in the burn process, after all other steps are completed.
-Calling this funciton does nothing if the burner has a zero balance of any of DAI, USDC and USDT.
+Calling this function does nothing if the burner has a zero balance of any of DAI, USDC and USDT.

 There is no configuration required for this burner.